Quansight/Quansight-website/apps/labs/posts/lib_sf_error_state.md

 };
 ```

-1. Even if you haven't programmed in C, you probably guessed that `/* this is comment syntax */`.

-2. `sf_action_t` is the value type of the array.
-Each entry can be one of `SF_ERROR_IGNORE`, `SF_ERROR_WARN`, or `SF_ERROR_RAISE`.
+1. `sf_action_t` is the value type of the array.
+Entries contain error policy codes with the default being `SF_ERROR_IGNORE`.
-   All entries start at `SF_ERROR_IGNORE`; the default policy is to ignore errors.

-3. The indices into the array `0`, `1`, ..., `10`, correspond to values of the `sf_error_t` `enum`, so that entries of the array
+2. Indices into the array correspond to special function error types from the `sf_error_t` `enum`.
+The array
-   correspond to special function error types.
+   stores the error handling policy for each error type, with comments making it clear which is which.

-4. The `static` keyword makes this use of the identifier `sf_error_actions` local to only this file.
-This is done for the
+3. The `static` keyword makes this use of the identifier `sf_error_actions` local to only this file.
-   purpose of encapsulation, so that `sf_error_actions` can only be modified and accessed through
+   `sf_error_actions` can only be modified and accessed through `scipy_sf_error_set_action` and
-   `scipy_sf_error_set_action` and `scipy_sf_error_get_action` respectively.
+   `scipy_sf_error_get_action` respectively, encapsulating the state in the array.

-5. Perhaps most mysterious is the use of the `volatile` keyword.
-This rarely used keyword informs the compiler that a
-   variable's value may change unexpectedly at any time, even outside of the programs control.
-One of its effects is to
+4. The `volatile` keyword informs the compiler that a variable's value may change unexpectedly without the programs
-   supress certain optimizations to the code intended to improve performance that could impact `sf_error_actions`.
-It seems
-   a particularly aggressive optimization was either removing this variable as dead code, or replacing all accesses to it
-   with the constant `SF_ERROR_IGNORE`.
-I haven't been able to reproduce this with clang locally, and am not sure exactly
-   why this was happening.
+   knowledge.
+It appears some version of the `clang` compiler was replacing all accesses to `sf_error_actions` with the
+   constant `SF_ERROR_IGNORE` under the assumption that `sf_error_actions` could not be modified.
+Compilers are free to
+   change code to make it more efficient if they believe the observed behavior will remain the same.

-Finally we have the definitions of `scipy_sf_error_set_action` and `scipy_sf_error_get_action`.
-They simply set and get
+Finally we have the definitions of `scipy_sf_error_set_action` and `scipy_sf_error_get_action`.`(int)code` is a cast
-entries in the array as expected. `(int)code` is a cast which converts an `sf_error_t` enum value to the corresponding `int`
-so that it can be used as an index into the array.
+which converts an `sf_error_t` `enum` value to the corresponding `int` so that it can be used as an index into the array.

 ```c
 void scipy_sf_error_set_action(sf_error_t code, sf_action_t action)